There are five parts to the DNA Research Framework:

 The ISOGG site also has a lot of useful material refer - ISOGG Beginners' guides to genetic genealogy.
 You can find earlier material relevant to earlier modules here:

-Use genetic research to prove and expand your pedigree - Broad approach
+Use genetic research to prove and expand your pedigree - Total cMs approach

 This module focusses on using your genetic research to prove and expand your pedigree.
 It considers what relationships can be 'confirmed by DNA' (including when there is no paper trail) and the Genealogical Proof Standard.